Kinto/kinto/docs/api/buckets.rst

 :ref:`Buckets <buckets>` gives a public unique name to the collection.

-The data is not anymore linked to a specific user that only has access to her private data but is linked to the bucket and managed by bucket's owners.
+The data is not anymore linked to a specific user that only has access to her private data but is linked to the bucket and managed by bucket's owners (those who have the ``write_bucket`` permission on the bucket.

 Access to buckets, groups, collections and records are granted using :ref:`permissions <permissions>`.